clementks/Text_Analytics-for-Sentiment-Analysis/README.md

-c.
-Feature engineering – Represent the unstructured text data in a structured format using various feature engineering models.
+**v.
+Feature engineering – Represent the unstructured text data in a structured format using various feature engineering models.**

    There are some potential problems that might arise with the Bag of Words model when it is used on large corpora of text data.
 Since BOW feature vectors are based on absolute term frequencies, there might be some terms that occur frequently across all documents and these may tend to overshadow other terms in the feature set.
 For words that don’t occur as frequently, it might be more interesting and effective to use combination of two metrics, term frequency (tf) and inverse document frequency (idf ) to identify as features relevant to specific business domain arena (ie: fashion clothing).